corrode/corrode.github.io/content/blog/paradigms/index.md

 * On Windows, strings are often arbitrary sequences of non-zero 16-bit values, interpreted as UTF-16 when it is valid to do so.

-The astute reader might have noticed that we don’t check if the path is actually a file before we check the extension.
-This is done in the interest of brevity.
+This example does not check whether the path is a file before checking the extension.
+I left that out to keep the example short.

 ### Functional Style

-Let's see how we can solve this problem in a more functional style:
+Here is the same problem written with iterator adapters:

 ```rust
 fn xml_files(p: &Path) -> Result<Vec<PathBuf>> {